ArdanaLabs/apps-team/stablecoin-overview.md

 buffer (both in dUSD and ADA), which will be used to pay back this remaining debt.

+Notes:
-Note: In the MakerDAO system, there is another fail safe called debt auctions.
+- In the MakerDAO system, there is another fail safe called debt/surplus auctions
-However, this requires minting and selling governance tokens (thus diluting the supply), which Ardana is not set up to allow.
+  * However, this requires minting and selling governance tokens, thus diluting the supply, which Ardana is not set up to allow.
+  * Problem: Surplus auctions are how the MakerDAO makes money for the governance owners, namely by burning governance tokens

 # Price stabilization